Norfolk Naval Shipyard

 Source: Library of Congress, Bird's eye view of Norfolk, Portsmouth and Berkley, Norfolk Co., Va.
 (1891)

-In 1801, the Federal government purchased the shipyard, which at the time was 16 acres.
-Today, it includes 819 acres of land.5
+On June 15, 1801, the Federal government purchased the 16-acre shipyard, after which it was known as the Gosport Navy Yard.
+After multiple expansion, the current facility includes 819 acres of land.5

-The HMS Leopard demanded the USS Chesapeake surrender four seamen that the British claimed were deserters, but the American captain refused to allow the British to impress those seamen.
+The HMS Leopard demanded the USS Chesapeake surrender four seamen that the British claimed were deserters.
+The American captain refused to allow the British to impress those seamen.
 In response, the HMS Leopard fired its cannon at the USS Chesapeake.
 The American warship was unprepared to fight and quickly surrendered, and that incident helped start the War of 1812.6

 In 1813, after the US Congress declared war on England, the British tried to capture the Gosport Navy Yard.
-The Americans had fortified Craney Island at the mouth of the Elizabeth River, and the successful defense of the Craney Island fort against a British amphibious attack kept the British Navy from repeating its 1779 destruction of the shipyard.
+The Americans had fortified Craney Island at the mouth of the Elizabeth River.
+The successful defense of the Craney Island fort against a British amphibious attack kept the British Navy from repeating its 1779 destruction of the shipyard; it survived the war intact.

 the British assault on the USS Chesapeake (built at Gosport Navy Yard) led to an American embargo on trade with England and ultimately the War of 1812